Ruben Amorim Sporting CP Lisbon Portugal Tactics Coaching Philosophy Style of Play

 TACTICS AND COACHING PHILOSOPHY

 Amorim mostly utilises a ‘back three’ in defence and in build up he wants the central centre back to move into midfield, forming a 2-3 buildup shape in the middle.
 He wants progression through the middle of the pitch and the centre backs can facilitate this connecting with the double pivot.
 The central centre back pushing forward helps create additional passing options and angles, allowing Amorim’s Sporting side to be very fluid in build up.
 The team can move the ball quickly and perform well coordinated movements to build from the back.
-Players like Inacio and Diomande are instructed to look for line breaking passes however if central progression isn’t possible, Sporting will also look to bring the wingbacks into play if possible.
+Players like Inacio, Debast and Diomande are instructed to look for line breaking passes however if central progression isn’t possible, Sporting will also look to bring the wingbacks into play if possible.
 The wingbacks aren’t necessarily regularly used in build up but will help out if under pressure.
 Morten Hjulmand is often the deepest midfielder, but will rotate with the central centre back to drop into defence to cover.
 Hjulmand’s Japanese midfield parter Hidemasa Morita has box to box qualities which helps give the team options to begin attacking phases of play.

 Sporting have a wide variety of attacking principles to their play and are consistent in creating chances.
 The right and left side forwards (more recently Trincao and Golcalves) will sometimes come centrally or look to exploit space in behind.
 Amorim encourages rotations for the players to create and find space, as well as creating overloads in key areas when trying to break the opposition down.
 Sporting will often attack with a front five, the front three forwards with the two wing backs supporting.
 The front three are very fluid and the central striker (usually Gyokeres) will occupy the half space areas and bring the wingbacks into play, or look to make quick switches to the opposite side.
 The Swedish striker combines well with the wingbacks to get into dangerous positions in the box and often punish the opposition.
 Gyokeres has been in superb form since joining Sporting from Coventry in 2023 and last season (23/24) returned an impressive 43 goals and 14 assists.

 Amorim has built an organised side who are competitive.
 He has identified player profiles which function well in his system providing a good balance throughout the squad.
-Amorim has worked closely with Sporting Director of Football Hugo Viana to recruit players they know will suit his tactics, are aware of their role in the team and can hit the ground running.
-Amorim has also shown commitment to develop and transition some of the younger players into the first team and has promoted multiple academy graduates during his tenure at Sporting.
-He is regularly invested in the club’s youth teams and has no problem placing his trust in the younger players.
-It is worth noting that Amorim has also lost key players over the years such as Pedro Porro, Palhinha, Matheus Nunes, Manuel Ugarte and Nuno Mendes but still managed to keep Sporting competing at the top of the Primeira Liga.
+Amorim has worked closely with Sporting’s Director of Football Hugo Viana to recruit players they know will suit his tactics, understand their role in the team and can hit the ground running.

 Some critics have claimed Sporting’s press isn’t as aggressive or intense as it could be, at times allowing the opposition to bypass it too easily.
 Using the central centre back to push up in build up, focusing on central progression (not using the full backs) can also be deemed quite limited and one dimensional.
 Collectively the team doesn’t have too many alternatives if their Plan A for build up doesn’t work.
 Whether Amorim’s tactical weaknesses would succeed in a fast, frantic and more physical Premier League remains to be seen but he is also an adaptable tactician.